Altinget/interview-tasks/readme.md

 Password: `SuperSecret`

+Some articles have a paywall.
+In this case they will not include the `articleText` unless an authorization token is supplied.

 ## Consume api

 - List all articles, using the `Article` endpoint.
+Do not show the `articleText` in the list view.
 - The `Article` endpoints sorts posts by the headline.
 Sort them by `id` instead.
 - In the list of articles, diplay the create time in the following format: `dd-mm-yyyy`
 - Make an article clickable so it leads to single article.
+If it has a paywall the user should see the paywall.
 - List the 10 newest articles.
 Allow the user to fetch the next 10 articles.
 Infinite scrolling, view more, or pages, up to you.
 - Use the `Article/search/{searchWord}` endpoint to allow the user to search for articles.
 - Allow the user to search for content.
 There is no endpoint for this, so you'll have to implement it in the frontend.